trinsic-id/v2-sdk/docs/reference/events.md

 # Events Reference
 ## Overview

-This page documents each event which Trinsic's platform will raise.
+This page documents each event type raised by Trinsic's platform.

 To consume events, set up a [webhook](/learn/platform/webhooks).